 It depends.
 Each state has it’s own rules and laws.
 In specific states like California, a medical marijuana recommendation allows you to purchase cannabis from any licensed dispensary legally.
 In other states, it is simply not enough.
 You will be required to send your recommendation and medical records to the state’s relevant office to obtain your medical marijuana card.

-Why Do I need a Card if I have a Recommendation?
+Why Do I Need a Medical Card if I Have a Recommendation?

 In states where a medical marijuana card is mandatory to purchase medical weed, the answer is obvious.
 In states where the recommendation permits you to buy cannabis, it is advised to still apply for a medical marijuana card.
 An approved 420 card with photo identification card shows a dispensary or a law enforcement official that you are legally able to possess and use medical marijuana.
-A medical marijuana card acts as an additional layer of protection if the “wrong people” question you.
-Just remember that medical marijuana is still illegal and is classed as a scheduled 1 drug.
-Therefore having a card guarantees that you won’t be hassled for smoking your medical marijuana.
+A medical marijuana card acts as an additional layer of protection if the wrong people question you.
+Just remember that medical marijuana is still illegal and is classed as a scheduled 1 drug on a Federal level.
+Therefore having a card guarantees that you won’t be hassled for smoking your medical marijuana, at least not legally.

 Can You Ask Your Doctor Where to Buy Weed?